-The Spanish Tribunal Supremo, in its landmark decision of 22 December 2014, unified the Spanish jurisprudence on this point, adopting explicitly the theory of the contractualisation (or incorporation) of the provision of the collective agreement in the contract, and precising that this contractualisationoccursat the moment of the signature of the working contract or the conclusion of the applicable collective agreement.
-Next to repeating the “negative” arguments of the lower courts (rupture of the equilibrium between labour and management and its negative consequences for the promotion of collective bargaining), the decision bases the theory of contractualisation or incorporation, not only on the fact that the working conditions agreed in a collective agreement are essential to the individual contract, but also on the question of the relation between the agreement and the contract as sources of law.
-In this, it follows the same line as the Dutch jurisprudence, without however referring to it.
-Basing itself on articles 3 and 9.1 of the Estatuto de los Trabajadores (respectively, list of the sources of Labour Law and substitution of the invalid provision of the contract by those provision that it violates) the Court constructed the individual working contract as the main source of regulation of the work relation, which during its validity is successively being “purified” and completed by legal norms and those of normative collective agreements.
-Therefore also, the contractualisation does not only operate at the expiration of the one-year period of after-effects, but from the momento the legal work relation is created, momento from which the working conditions are subjected to the corresponding evolution.
+The Spanish Tribunal Supremo, in its landmark decision of 22 December 2014, unified Spanish jurisprudence on this point, adopting explicitly the theory of the contractualisation (or incorporation) of the provision of the collective agreement in the contract and stating specifically that this contractualisation takes place at the moment an employment contract is signed, or when an applicable collective agreement is concluded.
+As well as repeating the 'negative' arguments of the lower courts (the rupture of the equilibrium between labour and management and its negative consequences for the promotion of collective bargaining), this decision was based on the theory of contractualisation or incorporation, not only because employment conditions agreed in a collective agreement are essential to the individual contract, but also because of the question of the relationship between the agreement and the contract as sources of law.
+In this, it follows the same line as Dutch jurisprudence, without however referring to it.
+Basing itself on Articles 3 and 9.1 of the Estatuto de los Trabajadores (which contain, respectively, a list of the sources of labour law and the substitution of the invalid provision of the contract by those provisions that it violates) the court identified the individual employment contract as the main source of regulation of employment relations, which during its validity was successively 'purified' and completed by legal norms and those of normative collective agreements.
+Therefore also, contractualisation does not only operate at the expiration of the one-year period of after-effects but from the moment that the legal employment relation is created, i.e. the moment from which employment conditions are subject to the corresponding evolution.

-It is important to remind that the decision has been controversial, given the numerous dissenting opinions which have been formulated.
-Most of them refuse the idea of contractualisation because of the problema it would create for the interpretation of other legal institution related with the relation between labour law sources, likethe “more beneficial condition” (condición más beneficiosa).
-The latter institution implies that a more favourable condition resulting from an individual agreement between the worker and the employer (or, under certain circumstances, a particular conduct of the employer) are not to be considered nullified by an applicable collective agreement.
-Contractualisation would thus result in the “petrification” of the working condition, despite the application of a new agreement.
-However, it is easy to distinguish between the “more favourable condition”, the origin of which is an individual pact or conduct, and the contractualised condition with origin in the collective agreement, which is a normative, and not contractual, legal instrument.
-In other words, a “more favourable condition” is a contractualised condition, but nota llcontractualised conditions are “more favourable conditions”.
-Therefore, the contractualised condition which is not a “more favourable condition” can be replaced by the provisions of a new collective agreement with normative value.
-The interest of referring to that argument here is that the reasoning is similar as in the German doubt created by the prevalence of more favourable contractual provision over a collective agreement, even if in the latter case, the operation of the after-effects is founds strictly on special legal provisions, in spite of general contractual theory, as is the case here.
+It is important to note that this decision has been controversial, given the numerous dissenting opinions that have been formulated.
+Most of these opinions do not accept the idea of contractualisation, because of the problems this would create for the interpretation of other legal institutions connected with the relations between labour law sources, such as that of the 'more favourable condition' (condición más beneficiosa).
+This implies that a more favourable condition that results from an individual agreement between an employee and an employer (or, under certain circumstances, a particular conduct of the employer) are not to be considered nullified by an applicable collective agreement.
+Contractualisation would thus result in the 'petrification' of employment conditions, despite the application of a new agreement.
+However, it is easy to distinguish between the 'more favourable' condition, the origin of which is an individual agreement or conduct, and the contractualised condition whose origin is in the collective agreement--which is a normative, and not contractual, legal instrument.
+In other words, a 'more favourable' condition is a contractualised condition, but not all contractualised conditions are 'more favourable' conditions.
+Therefore, a contractualised condition that does not constitute a 'more favourable' condition can be replaced by the provisions of a new collective agreement with normative value.
+This argument is raised here since the reasoning behind it is similar to the doubt created by the prevalence of more favourable contractual provisions over a collective agreement in Germany, even if in that case the operation of after-effects is founded strictly on special legal provisions, in spite of general contractual theory, as is the case here.

-Elements of definition of the regulation of the after-effects of Collective Agreements in the multilevel legal order
+Elements of definition of the regulation of the after-effects of collective agreements in the multilevel legal order

-There are no explicit sources of International Law which mention of regulate the after-effects of collective agreement or of the legal status of the working conditions as defined in those agreements.
+There are no explicit sources of international law that refer to regulation of after-effects of collective agreements or the legal status of employment conditions as defined in those agreements.